appdrones/page_record/README.md

 When you call an action method, PageRecord automagicaly clicks the specified HTML element.

 Sometimes you don't want to click the element.
 PageRecord supports this by calling the action routine with a `?`.
-This returns the {http://rubydoc.info/github/jnicklas/capybara/master/Capybara/Result Capybara Result}.
+This returns the [Capybara Result](http://rubydoc.info/github/jnicklas/capybara/master/Capybara/Result).
 You can do with this element whatever you can do with this element what you want.

 ```ruby
 TeamPage.save?